FinanceFreeKorea CPI 1990–2025

 How does Korea CPI auto-apply work?

 Annual CPI change rates from Statistics Korea (KOSIS) for 1990–2025 are built in.
-In 'Past → Today' direction, when both years are within range, the geometric mean of annual rates for that period is automatically applied.
+In the Past→Today direction, when both years are within range, the geometric mean of that period's annual rates is automatically used as the average rate.
+Outside the range, your entered rate is used.

 Why geometric mean instead of arithmetic mean?